 The process for making this recipe is pretty straightforward as cookies go!
 Cream the butter and sugars in a stand mixer (or in a bowl with an electric hand mixer), add the vanilla and egg, and mix in the dry ingredients.
 Here are a few tips for the best results:

 - Use a cookie scoop for evenly-sized and evenly-baked cookies.
-I use this #40 (medium) cookie scoop from OXO Good Grips, filled about ¾ of the way.
+I use this #40 (medium) cookie scoop from OXO Good Grips {affiliate link}, filled about 3/4 of the way.

 - If baking more than one sheet at a time, rotate the cookie sheets in the oven halfway through baking.
 If baking one sheet, place it on the oven’s center rack.